atsign-foundation/at_protocol/decisions/2023-11-rename-sshrv(d).md

 1. Keep the same name - sshrv(d)
 2. Something specifically tcp related - e.g. tcprv(d), tcpsr(d), etc...
 3. Something generic to sockets - e.g. srv(d), sr(d), etc...

+In a follow up discussion from this vote, the team agrees upon "sr(d)" - sr for the client, srd for the daemon.